keithrbennett/rexe/README.md

 ...into something more suitable for my help text.
 Admittedly, the time it took to do this with rexe probably exceeded the time to do it manually, but it was an interesting exercise and made it easy to try different formats.
-Here it is:
+Here it is, after copying the original text to the clipboard:

 ```
 ➜  ~   pbpaste | rexe -ml -op "sub(%q{'}, '-o').sub(%q{' =>}, %q{ })"